koordinates/kart/docs/SPATIAL_FILTERING.md

 There are two more qualifications regarding spatial filtering during clone and fetch operations -
 - All features that are needed will be downloaded, but some features may be downloaded that are not actually needed.
 Since the spatial-filter is applied precisely in the other two stages (Kart command output and working copy creation) any extra features will be hidden from you.
 The cloned data on disk may contain any number of features that are outside the spatial filter without any adverse effects.
-- No filtering will occur at all if there is no spatial index on the repository which you are cloning from - instead you will the entire repository.
-See [indexing](#Indexing) for more details.
+- A spatial-filtered clone is not possible if no spatial index has been generated at the remote you are cloning from (see [Indexing](#indexing) for more details).
+In this case your only option is to clone the entire repository.
+Add the flag `--spatial-filter-after-clone` to the `kart clone` command to clone the entire repository and then apply the specified spatial filter immediately afterwards (before the working copy is created).

 #### During command output